Learn the ten insider tips I wish someone had told me before my first Cricut Maker beginner project.

 1. Your kitchen organization is about to get Pinterest-worthy.

 You know all those cute jar labels you’ve been pinning since 2013?
 You can make those now.
 And you can customize them however you want.
-But spoiler alert, when your girlfriends see what you’ve done with your kitchen, you better believe they’ll be asking you to come over and label theirs too.
+But spoiler alert, when your friends see what you’ve done with your kitchen, you better believe they’ll be asking you to come over and label theirs too.
 Let the Cricut Parties commence!

 Some great beginner projects for kitchen organization are printing labels for clear pantry containers, refrigerator drawer labels, and these Spice Jar labels I created.
 A reader reached out to me on Instagram to show me her success from my tutorial and it was her very first Cricut project ever.
-And let me tell ya girl, she ROCKED it!
+And let me tell ya, she ROCKED it!

 2. You’ll need a dedicated craft space.

 The Maker is a chunky piece of equipment, and you’ll need a good workspace to use it.
 Now is the time to carve out a space in your guest bedroom or the random nook in your dining room that you never knew what to do with before.
 Even if it’s just a small closet like mine, it’s definitely worth keeping all your craft stuff in one accessible spot.
+PS: Here’s my full collection of craft room organization videos in a step-by-step system!

 Ready to start setting up your craft space?
 Here’s your list of must-haves: